UncleGene/concur/rency/rency.md

 Rails gives us not even one, but two ways to do this.

-And the first of them is ...
+And the first of them is

 ### first_or_create

 first_or_create (or its now deprecated twin find_or_create_by)

-&#9679; To test this we'll create a simple model Number with a single attribute conveniently called value.
+- To test this we'll create a simple model Number with a single attribute conveniently called value.

-&#9679; and to exercise this approach we have a simple test
+- and to exercise this approach we have a simple test

-&#9679; that creates a number with a value corresponding to current database state.
+  - that creates a number with a value corresponding to current database state.

     We want our test processes to collide as much as possible, and Number.count is used as a simple synchronization mechanism

-&#9679; at the end we check that all values are unique by comparing number of records with number of unique values
+  - at the end we check that all values are unique by comparing number of records with number of unique values

-Let run this test, and we see that 50 numbers (99 - 49) have non-unique values
+- Let run this test, and we see that 50 numbers (99 - 49) have non-unique values

-&#9679; [pic] We got a some crooked rails!
+- [pic] We got a some crooked rails!

 ### first_or_create.inspect

-Let see what happens.
+- Let see what happens.
 Rails really does what it says - first or create

-&#9679; It checks if record exists,
+  - It checks if record exists,

-&#9679; and creates a new one if it doesn't
+  - and creates a new one if it doesn't

-&#9679; second process comes in
+  - second process comes in

-&#9679; finds the record and returns it.
+  - finds the record and returns it.

-&#9679; Everything works fine if these processes come one by one.
+- Everything works fine if these processes come one by one.
 But what can happen if they come together?

-&#9679; First process: check!
+  - First process: check!

-&#9679; Second process: check!
+  - Second process: check!

-&#9679; First process: I have to create!
+  - First process: I have to create!

-&#9679; Second: but I do too!
+  - Second: but I do too!

-&#9679; [pic] and we get what we get!
+- [pic] and we get what we get!

 ### validates :uniquiness

-Let try the second tool Rails have - uniquiness validation
+The second tool Rails gives us - uniquiness validation

-&#9679; We'll use another model that validates the value for uniquiness
+- We'll use another model that validates the value for uniquiness

-&#9679; run practically the same test
+- run practically the same test

-&#9679; and get 59 non-unique values
+- and get 59 non-unique values

-&#9679; because underneath we do exactly the same,
+- because underneath we do exactly the same,

-&#9679; just slightly different form of the query
+  - just slightly different form of the query

-&#9679; [pic] Oops.
+- [pic] Oops.

   BTW, do not use first_or_create and validate uniquiness together.
 What you get in this case is that for each record not found by first_or_create, uniquiness validation will check again - and you have 2 database queries for the price of non-working one.